DataEasy/slack-cutter/README.md

 Slack Cutter
 ============

-We'll hook you up with Slack :)
+Slack Cutter cuts you some slack!

 Slack Cutter is an intermediary API to communicate with Slack.
 You can create custom Slack slash commands, incoming hooks, bots, cron jobs (soon)...